Visiting the Thorsborne Trail safely

 Heavy rain can fall at any time of the year, causing creek levels to rise and fall rapidly.
 Conditions may improve after a short wait.
 Crossing creeks requires extreme care, particularly at Zoe and Diamantina creeks.

 April to September are the best months for hiking.
 This period avoids the times of year that are very wet or very dry.
+Hiking the Thorsborne Trail during the summer months between October to March is considerably challenging with extremely hot and humid conditions and heavy rainfall.
+The Thorsborne Trail is closed from the start of January to the end of February for safety reasons.

 For more information, see the tourism information links.